MarekSchiffer/pgu/macOS_x86/01. Chapter 3 - exit/Readme.md

 we insert a number into the register and use the Terminal to print (echo) out the number.

-This is indissmissable connected with the von Neumann architecture.
+This is undismissable connected with the von Neumann architecture.
 The program code, together with the number, is inserted into memory, then loaded into registers and finally executed.